cobalthq/cobalt-product-public-docs/content/en/Getting started/_index.md

    on a Cloud platform?
 1. Start [planning](./planning) the test.
 Define your desired pentest start date.
-We need time to find the best available pentesters for your assets. test intensity, which drives the number of credits to use.
+We need time to find the best available pentesters for your assets.
 1. Review your pentest request.
 Use our [Pentest Checklist](./checklist) to make sure you've included _all_ information that our pentesters need.